PaddlePaddle/docs/doc/fluid/beginners_guide/install/compile/compileMacOSen.md

 **Please strictly follow the order of the following instructions**

-1. Check that your computer and operating system meet our supported compilation standards: `uname -m` and view the system version `on this machine`.
+1. Check that your computer and operating system meet our supported compilation standards: `uname -m` and view the system version `about this Mac`.
 And install openCV in advance.

 2. Install python and pip:

-	> **Please do not use Python with MacOS**, we strongly recommend that you use [Homebrew](https://brew.sh/) to install python (for Python3 please use python [official download](https://www.python.org/downloads/mac-osx/) python3.5.x, python3.6.x, python3.7.x), pip and other dependencies, This will greatly reduce the difficulty of installing and compiling.
+	> **Please do not use the Python initially given by MacOS**, we strongly recommend that you use [Homebrew](https://brew.sh/) to install python (for Python3 please use python [official download](https://www.python.org/downloads/mac-osx/) python3.5.x, python3.6.x, python3.7.x), pip and other dependencies, This will greatly reduce the difficulty of installing and compiling.

 		For python2: brew install python@2
 		For python3: Install using Python official website